jadecobra/python_tdd_exercises/BOOLEANS.md

 ## What is a Boolean?

 There are only two values that are boolean - `True` and `False`.
-We will learn about booleans the same way we learn about  [None](./NONE.md) by way of what they are and what they are not, using all the data structures in python.
+We will learn about booleans by comparing it with the data structures in python to figure what they are and what they are not

 ## What is False?